 The Malta Airport Foundation teamed up with Din L-Art Ħelwa in 2015 to coordinate the foundation’s first project: the complete restoration of Torri Xutu in Wied Iż-Żurrieq.
 The Knights of St. John built the 17th century watchtower during the reign of Grand Master Jean Paul Lascaris de Castellar.
 Located at one of Malta’s most beautiful vantage points, the tower had fallen into disrepair and needed renovation by the time that the two-year restoration project started.

 Torri Xutu’s surroundings are also of great local importance in Malta.
 Its value to science, wealth of marine and terrestrial biodiversity, and proximity to Malta’s ancient Neolithic temples of Ħaġar Qim and Mnajdra are priceless.
-The tower’s restoration forms part of a strategy to enhance the tourism industry in the southwest region of Malta.
+The tower’s restoration and complementary boundary landscaping project forms part of a strategy to enhance the tourism industry in the southwest region of Malta.

-The airport’s foundation—solely in collaboration with Din L-Art Ħelwa—is investing €250,000 into this project.
+The airport’s foundation—solely in collaboration with Din L-Art Ħelwa—invested €250,000 into this project.

 History of Torri Xutu